XiyuanWu/Application_of_Python/README.md

 </a>

-**Projects**: Read into a folder including Word, Excel, and PDF files, find the phone number, and add it to the list.
+**Projects**: Read into a folder include Word, excel and pdf file, find phone number and add to list.

 ---